-How many steps does the guard take during his walk across the tomb of the Unknowns and why?
+How many steps does the guard take during his walk across the Tomb of the Unknown and why?

 21 steps.
 It alludes to the twenty-one gun salute, which is the highest honor given any military or foreign dignitary.

 How long does the Sentinel hesitate after his about face to begin his return walk and does he carry his rifle on the same shoulder all the time, and if not, why not?

 He does not execute an about face.
 He stops on the 21st step, then turns and faces the Tomb for 21 seconds.
 Then he turns to face back down the mat, changes his weapon to the outside shoulder, counts 21 seconds, then steps off for another 21 step walk down the mat.
 He faces the Tomb at each end of the 21 step walk for 21 seconds.
 The Sentinel then repeats this over and over until he is relieved at the Guard Change.

 Why are his gloves wet?

 His gloves are moistened to improve his grip on the rifle.